 The device transmits a received data packet only if its source is desired on the relevant port.
-For this setting to take effect, you also activate the checking of the source on the relevant ports.
+Also activate the checking of the source on the relevant ports.

-Off (default setting) The Port Security function is disabled.
+Off (default setting)

+The Port Security function is disabled.

 The device transmits every received data packet without checking the source.